-- Five-year charter renewal authorized by the Chula Vista Elementary School District Board of Trustees. - Secured membership in the Desert Mountain Special Education Local Plan Area for the purpose of delivering special education services. - Decreased suspensions by 12.5%.
-Use of Sanford Harmony social emotional activities and discussion resources. - Western Association of Schools and Colleges accreditation. - Response to Intervention program serving all students for an hour and a half per week in small groups. - Effective use of Reading Plus, Illuminate DnA, Imagine Learning, Imagine Math Facts, Moby Max, Prodigy and SIPPS software to intervene on behalf of our most vulnerable students. - Discipline expectations that lowered incidents of students out of the classroom during peak instructional times. - Restorative Discipline Practices - Sanford Harmony social/emotional learning program in all classrooms K-6. - Increased parent engagement through the Parent Institute for Quality Education ELAC, and volunteer events and opportunities... - Parent education classes conducted by our ELD Coordinator to help parent understand and effectively help their child with the new standards. - Increase in the percentages of students meeting or exceeding the standards in English language arts and mathematics according to the 2018 CAASPP.
+- Five-year charter renewal authorized by the Chula Vista Elementary School District Board of Trustees. - Secured membership in the Desert Mountain Special Education Local Plan Area for the purpose of delivering special education services. - Use of Sanford Harmony social emotional activities and discussion resources.

+- Western Association of Schools and Colleges accreditation. - Response to Intervention program serving all students for an hour and a half per week in small groups. - Effective use of iReady, Dibbells, and SIPPS software to intervene on behalf of our most vulnerable students. - Discipline expectations that lowered incidents of students out of the classroom during peak instructional times. - Restorative Discipline Practices - Sanford Harmony social/emotional learning program in all classrooms K-6. - Increased parent engagement through the Parent Institute for Quality Education ELAC, and volunteer events and opportunities... - Parent education classes conducted by our ELD Coordinator to help parent understand and effectively help their child with the new standards. - Increase in the percentages of students meeting or exceeding the standards in English language arts and mathematics